dozintech/alx-system_engineering-devops/0x19-postmortem/README.md

-# A brief incident report on physical breakdown of a vital machine
+# A brief incident report on a physical breakdown of a Business from Generator supply